Travel Insurance for a Luxury Vacation

-If you are taking a luxury river cruise, you may be really interested in a cruise specific comprehensive plan that offers unique benefits like missed connection coverage, port of call change coverage and pre-paid excursion reimbursement.
+If you are taking a luxury river cruise, you may be really interested in a cruise-specific comprehensive plan that offers unique benefits like missed connection coverage, shipboard service disruption coverage and pre-paid excursion reimbursement.

 If you are traveling to a specific destination, or more than one destination, you may want a plan that includes extended reasons for travel delay coverage.
 For longer trips, you may want to look for a plan that reimburses up to 150% for trip interruption coverage.
 It’s really all up to you and your travel needs.

 Pay close attention to extra benefits that may be optional or time-sensitive.
 One example of a time-sensitive benefit is the pre-existing condition waiver that is available on some plans if you meet all of the eligibility requirements.
 Many plans also offer optional Cancel for Any Reason coverage.
 You must be purchasing the plan within a certain timeframe after making your initial trip payment (as well as other eligibility requirements) for these benefits to be available.

 Also, many benefits will have optional coverage such as rental car collision, extra personal baggage coverage or sports and activities coverage.
 Be sure to consider your complete itinerary and medical conditions when looking for travel insurance benefits that fit your needs.

 How much should I expect to spend on a travel insurance plan?